 It is also interesting and educational to learn about native plants and their traditional uses.
-Members research a different plant each month and share the information at each meeting.
 Guest speakers are scheduled when possible and a native plant sale is held each spring.
 If you are interested in incorporating natives in your landscape, Gibson Woods Wild Ones would be glad to help.

 Wild Ones Upcoming meeting Schedule

 Saturday, September 7– 10AM Reflecting on Our Summer Gardens